 In a concise and moving portrait of the history of Ukrainian independence in The Atlantic in February 2022, writer Anne Applebaum laid out what’s at stake in the battle raging there against Russian invaders.
-It remains a rousing account of a people who have one simple but inalienable desire: self-governance.
+A year after the invasion, it remains a rousing account of a people who have one simple but inalienable desire: self-governance.

 At this moment in history, something unusual is happening there.
 Among those 40 million, a significant number — at all levels of society, all across the country, in every field of endeavor — aspire to create a fairer, freer, more prosperous country than any they have inhabited in the past.
 Among them are people willing to dedicate their lives to fighting corruption, to deepening democracy, to remain sovereign and free.
 Some of those people are willing to die for these ideas.

 The clash that is coming will matter to all of us, in ways that we can’t yet fathom.
 In the centuries-long struggle between autocracy and democracy, between dictatorship and freedom, Ukraine is now the front line — and our front line too.

 A year ago, no one expected this war to last so long; Russia was expected to win quickly and brutally.
 Instead, while some 8 million people have fled the country, those who remain — and those who have gone to help — are keeping Ukraine alive.
 As President Biden said in his surprise visit to Kyiv this week: “You know, one year later, Kyiv stands and Ukraine stands.
 Democracy stands.”

 For many, particularly the approximately 67,000 people of Ukrainian descent who live in the Philadelphia area, the distant fight remains top of mind — and it does not feel distant at all.

 Looking for ways to help Ukraine?
 Look ahead for easy ways to support refugees and donate to causes working to save children and provide proper medical care to those affected by the brutal attacks.